josejorgeruiz/KnowledgeBase/Anker Bioss/Anker Bioss — Value Proposition.md

 Every engagement begins with a strategic diagnostic that examines the four anchors of coherence: People, Work, Organization, and the Strategic Challenge.

 We assess the organizational stage, the required levels of work, and the modes of thinking essential to deliver the strategy.
-This forms a shared map of capability, identifying where growth in complexity, structure, or leadership judgment is required
+This forms a shared map of capability, identifying where growth in complexity, structure, or leadership judgment is required.

 This diagnostic ensures that the leadership team is ready to deploy today’s strategy effectively, visualize risks and adjust its deployment, and anticipate and shape future strategies.
-It builds the foundation for coherent execution in the present and resilient adaptation for the future .
+It builds the foundation for coherent execution in the present and resilient adaptation for the future.

 ### Two: Evaluate and Develop Senior Leadership Capability